Which Microsoft Office Version to Get

 Subscribe or One-Time Purchase?

-Microsoft has two software models.
-The first is the classic one-time purchase that includes the year in their titles, such as Office Home & Business 2021 or Office Home and Student 2021.
-Typically, these are licenses for 1 PC or 1 Mac.
-They are sometimes referred to as the “classic versions.”
-These versions do not include automatic new feature updates.
+Microsoft offers two software models: the classic one-time purchase and the newer subscription service called Microsoft 365.
+The one-time purchase includes the year in their titles, such as Office Home & Business 2021 or Office Home and Student 2021, and typically includes licenses for 1 PC or 1 Mac.
+On the other hand, Microsoft 365 is a monthly or annual subscription service that includes premium features and automatic new feature updates.

 The newer model is a monthly or annual subscription service called Microsoft 365.
 As you might guess, you pay until you cancel.
 However, the software suite is continually updated, regularly adding premium features.
 One recent example is the Excel XLOOKUP function.